- 100% independent information

 Pentaho focuses on big data and Internet of Things (IoT).
 Many other suppliers in the market actually provide a solution that is obtained from the company.
 They then have their packages put on the market as a ‘white label’, i.e. OEMs.

 On the Pentaho site you can find some examples of (successful) implementations.
-There is talk of an implementation where an exceptionally high ROI was achieved of 2799% after two weeks.
+There is talk of an implementation where an exceptionally high ROI of 2799% was achieved after only two weeks.
 The question there is how much money it was in absolute terms.

 The supplier of Pentaho BI

 Pentaho was founded in 2004 by five people who had the idea that (Big) Data simply had to be opened up and integrated.
 All this without making it complex for the end user and without worsening the performance.
-Now, over 12 years later, it is a solution that covers all aspects of BI with over 8000 installations worldwide.
+Now, many years later, it’s a solution that covers all aspects of BI with over 8000 installations worldwide.
 The average size of the organizations where the BI tool is running is around 1,000 employees.

 Pentaho works according to the open source ‘open core’ model